edmarregie/cs50x_project/README.md

   **Step 1.3:** Investigate the filtered passenger list, complete with passport numbers and seat information.

-- **People:** Search for individuals based on different criteria.

-  **Step 1.1:** Click on "People" in the navigation bar to access the People tab.

-  **Step 1.2:** Perform targeted searches based on criteria like passport numbers or account numbers.

-  **Step 1.3:** Examine the search results, which may include names, phone numbers, passport numbers, license plates, and account numbers.

 - **Phone Calls:** Unearth conversations to uncover more evidence.

   **Step 1.1:** Click on "Phone Calls" in the navigation bar to access the Phone Calls tab.